agrass/route-tracker/README.md

 Configure
 --------------------
 ### create config yml
-You need to create a yml named route_tracker on config route (config/route_tracker.yml)
+You need to create a yml named route_tracker on config route (config/route_tracker.yml) and put the path name as key and the number is the identifier of that route starting from 1.
+(This represent the digit of the binary, this binary is used to sore a flag to then check if visited that method)
 ```yaml
   #config/route_tracker.yml
   #